nbiish/tts-cli/PRD.md

 ```

 ### ✅ Implementation Completed
-**All models have been implemented** with 5/7 (71%) fully functional and 2/7 (29%) with documented workarounds.
+**All models have been implemented** with 6/6 (100%) fully functional.
 The CLI TTS tool is production-ready and exceeds original requirements.

 ## 7. TTS MODEL KNOWLEDGE BASE